EA Sports F1 2001

 F1 2001 is a racing video game developed by Image Space Incorporated for the Microsoft Windows version and EA UK for the PlayStation 2 and Xbox version and published by EA Sports for Microsoft Windows, PlayStation 2 and Xbox.
 It is based on the 2001 Formula One season.
-A port for GameCube has been planned, but was cancelled for unknown reasons.
+A port for GameCube was planned, but cancelled for unknown reasons, and eventually released with minor changes as F1 2002.
 A Game Boy Color version was also cancelled during development.

 The gameplay focuses on a new training mode which allows players to improve their skills and eventually be able to unlock new modes as the progress of training is made.

 F1 2001 was well received by critics and received a nomination from GameSpot for their Driving Game of the Year.

 Gameplay

 The game features the 17 tracks and a select choice of 22 drivers who competed in the 2001 season.
 The modes feature the quick race format where the player gains points to access the 17 Tracks.
-The premiere mode of the game is called "Grand Prix" which includes five distinct modes of gameplay including: a full championship season with all the 17 rounds of the 2001 season that includes the Practice and Qualifying sessions along with the Race itself, a single race weekend, a custom championship where the player chooses how many rounds he/she chooses to compete, a teammate challenge where the player must defeat every teammate in all the 11 teams, a domination mode where the player must win every round of the championship without conceding defeat.
+The premiere mode of the game is called "Grand Prix" which includes five distinct modes of gameplay including: a full championship season with all the 17 rounds of the 2001 season that includes the Practice and Qualifying sessions along with the Race itself, a single race weekend, a custom championship where the player chooses how many rounds he/she chooses to compete, a teammate challenge where the player must defeat every teammate in all the 11 teams, and a domination mode where the player must win every round of the championship without conceding defeat.

 For the first time in a Formula One game, there is a training mode where players may hone their skills on the track.
 Such training includes: practice race starts, driving the car with manual gears, learning how to drive in changeable conditions such as rain, the handling of various types of corners such as a Chicane, how to deal with various types of damage sustained to the car and practice pit stops for the player to find out the time it takes to get into the pit lane to take on fuel and new tires before returning to the circuit.
 This game is unique as the more challenges are completed, the more game modes are unlocked in Grand Prix mode.
 This format is similar to the license tests in Gran Turismo 3: A-Spec.

 Other features in the game are Team Radio, which helps the player with feedback from the driver's race engineer, a replay mode, which allows anyone to go back and view key moments within a limited amount of time, the inclusion of the official FIA rules and regulations, and the ability of all the cars to be fine-tuned as in previous games such as F1 2000.